-Additionally, PVH has signed the Uzbek Cotton Pledge and the Turkmen Cotton Pledge led by the Responsible Sourcing Network, committing not to knowingly source cotton from these countries.
+Additionally, PVH signed the Turkmen Cotton Pledge led by the Responsible Sourcing Network, committing not to knowingly source cotton from that country.
 PVH is also one of the signatories to the AAFA/FLA Apparel & Footwear Industry Commitment to Responsible Recruitment aiming to address forced labor risks for migrant workers.
-Lastly, we believe that we are in compliance with all applicable regulations and laws in all material respects.
+Lastly, we believe that we are in compliance in all material respects with all applicable regulations and laws relating to forced and child labor and other labor-related regulations.

-Verification of Product Supply Chains to Evaluate, Monitor and Address Risks of Forced and Involuntary Labor
+Verification of Product Supply Chains to Evaluate, Monitor and Address Risks of Forced and Child Labor

-We evaluate, monitor and address the risks of forced and involuntary labor in our industry and supply chain in several ways.
-We believe that forced and involuntary labor risks in our own workforce are minimal due to the strength of our internal employment policies and procedures.
-Forced and involuntary labor risks in the apparel industry for companies like ours are most prevalent at upper-tier suppliers with which we do not have direct relationships, in jurisdictions with weaker protection of workers' rights and where migrant labor is used.
+We evaluate, monitor and address the risks of forced and child labor in our industry and supply chain in several ways.
+We believe that forced and child labor risks in our own workforce are minimal due to the strength of our internal employment policies and procedures.
+Forced and child labor risks in the apparel industry for companies like ours are most prevalent at suppliers further towards the beginning of the supply chain, as we do not have direct relationships with them, and they typically are in jurisdictions with weaker protection of workers' rights and where migrant labor is used.